{short description of image}

 Another view of the monastery and tower above.

-For information or to learn about future tours to Crimea please contact Xenophon.
+For information please contact Xenophon.